 Instructions:

 In the bowl of an electric mixer, place softened room temperature butter and honey.
 Whip on high for several minutes until light and fluffy.
 Once finished, carefully spoon into sterilized 4 ounce ball jars and replace the lid.
-Store in the refrigerator until ready to use.
+Store in the fridge until ready to use.
 This butter also freezes well.

 Roasted Garlic Butter